-A flexible, portable and cost-effective solution to stainless steel, single-use systems have the potential to revolutionise the biopharmaceutical world.
+A flexible, portable and cost-effective solution to stainless steel, single-use systems have the potential to revolutionize the biopharmaceutical world.
 But what does it take to manage the design of a single-use facility?

 Identify the unknowns